Fredrik-dataanalyst/analyzing-movie-rentals-with-sql/README.md

 ![Screenshot 2025-05-24 at 17 37 20](https://github.com/user-attachments/assets/01ff82a8-7465-4fed-bb92-93ab8f08b87f)

 ## Query 2 – LEFT JOIN: All Customers, Including Those Without Rentals
 In this query, I perform a LEFT JOIN between customers and rentals.
 This shows all customers, regardless of whether they’ve rented anything.
 If a customer hasn’t made any rentals, the rental fields will show NULL.
-Interestingly, the result shows that there are two different customers named Alice, each with a different customer_id.
-One Alice has rental activity, while the other has none—something that wouldn’t be visible in an inner join.
+Interestingly, the result shows that there are two different rows with the name Alice, but each with the same customer_id.
+Thus, the output of the query displays Alice's two different rentals, when rented Inception on 1st of May and The Matrix on 3rd of May.

 ![Screenshot 2025-05-24 at 17 39 12](https://github.com/user-attachments/assets/67ffa528-6fc4-416a-8f75-8f7cc37c28f1)
 ![Screenshot 2025-05-24 at 17 40 09](https://github.com/user-attachments/assets/ff97f9e9-0c67-496f-b43c-20977bd5ad68)